strategineer/personal-website/README.md

 - Add sole, potato thing, alfredo penne recipes to my site
 - try to get live reload working
 - refactor page_links code
-- add floating action button on mobile only for the home/dice buttons
 - add home/dice buttons to bottom of each album page
 - implement erb code to insert an image with optional caption inline of a blog post